 See Evidence of China's Earliest Civilization for Yourself

-The bronze implements and weapons and fine jade jewelry and figurines show high craftsmanship.
+The bronze implements and weapons, and fine jade jewelry and figurines show high craftsmanship.
 Some artifacts can be seen in the National Museum in Beijing.
-Customize a tour of Beijingg to visit the museum.
+Customize a tour of Beijing to visit the museum.